Luzkan/GitVersioniser/README.md

 If you want to adjust the way of working to your liking, feel free to check the available options!
 Because we are the developers, I believe that the [documentation](https://luzkan.github.io/smells/what-comment) for us is just [duplicated code](https://luzkan.github.io/smells/duplicated-code).
 Thus, I encourage you to trust the [communicative](https://luzkan.github.io/smells/uncommunicative-name) [method names](https://luzkan.github.io/smells/fallacious-method-name) and see the options through code for yourself! 🐱

-_Hint: Think about the repository as a device that can be entirely customized by the flavor-modules you choose to put in._
+_Hint: Think about the repository as a device that can be entirely customized by the flavor-modules you choose to plug-in._

 ### [**Version**](./src/gitversioniser/domain/versioniser/routines/version/):